OpenSisma/opensisma.github.io/Documentation.md

 The visualization of the data was carried out through two main steps:

 1) The creation of the map
 For the creation of the map, we used the Folium library, which is connected to Leaflet.
-To draw the GEOJSON polygons of the areas we were interested in, we used a [Generatore di mappe comunali italiane](https://observablehq.com/@jenkin/generatore-di-mappe-comunali-italiane) - controlla licenzeee.
+To draw the GEOJSON polygons of the areas we were interested in, we used this [DataNinja Github repository](https://github.com/Dataninja/geo-shapes/tree/master/italy/regions).
 Leaflet displays the map through OpenStreetMaps.

 For usability purposes, the map can be navigated thrugh a layer control so that one can hide or see:

 1) A choropleth layer map created accordingly to the Scala microsismica Mercalli-Cancani-Sieberg;
 2) Feature groups with three types of reconstruction works progress:
   - Red markers for works that have never started;